RikhartBekkevold/WebMin/README.md

 # Api
 # can also be run as browser - host? -->

 Simple use-case:
-(The string must represent _valid_ CSS.
-The minifier cannot work with invalid CSS.)

 <!-- version that reads and writes to help make clear for novice? cli must do it atleast, since cmd, file with yarg? shebang? -->
 ```js